ViewSonic Library > Creative Work > Photography > sRGB vs Adobe RGB: Which One to Use?

 The sRGB vs Adobe RGB debate focuses on two color spaces – or color space profiles – which are commonly used within digital photography and visual media.
 Let’s say you have a digital camera and start exploring its settings.
 The odds are the color space option will exist, allowing you to switch between sRGB and Adobe RGB.

 For those with standard needs, the difference between these settings may not be immediately obvious.
 However, it’s worth bearing in mind how images or photographs are presented, and which workflow they require.
-In this article, we will explore the two color space profiles, along with their pros and cons, and explore their role in color management.
+In this article, we will explore the two color space profiles, along with their pros and cons, and delve into their role in color management.

 Color Spaces, Color Models, and Color Gamut